 There are many wonderful ways that solar can be used to power different parts of daily life.
-From solar powered weeding robots to powering vaccine refrigerators on the go, new solar technologies are always popping up.
+From solar powered weeding robots to powering vaccine refrigerators on the go, new and sometimes unusual solar technologies are always popping up.
 Two applications we are constantly asked about are solar water heaters and solar pool heating.

 Solar thermal systems come in several varieties which all function slightly different.
 In general, a solar-thermal system heats water by transferring heat from the panels on the roof (known as the collector) to water that circulates through a series of pipes that run through the tank (known as a heat exchanger).
 This creates a circuit where cool water is pumped to the collector, heated by the power of the sun, then flows through the heat exchanger to the tank.
 As the water passes through the tank, it transmits its heat, cooling down to cycle through the process again.
 Here’s a great resource to learn more about how solar hot water panels work.